Glossary

 Eplegrřnn: (Nor.) apple-green (color).

-EPM: Electronic Postmark, proof of who signed what documents,
+EPM: Electronic Postmark, proof of who signed what documents, at what time and for what reasons.

 Epmakb: South Russia, Don issues.